 First of all I learn that vanilla is actually an orchid, originally from Mexico, and that there are two main ways to grow it: in the shade, or in the undergrowth, as here, with trees used to support the long creeper which are wound around to keep the pods within hand’s reach.

 Flowers pollinated by hand

-While walking, Maryse and Vincent tell us about the history of this tropical plant which has become a speciality of Reunion Island: it was a young slave from Sainte-Suzanne, Edmond Albius, who developed the process of artificial pollination for vanilla, in 1841.
+While walking, Maryse tell us about the history of this tropical plant which has become a speciality of Reunion Island: it was a young slave from Sainte-Suzanne, Edmond Albius, who developed the process of artificial pollination for vanilla, in 1841.
 Using a small toothpick, Maryse shows us how this is done by bringing the male and female organs of the same flower together.
 The flower will soon produce a green pod that will be harvested when ripe.

 Maryse has brought a few sticks of Bourbon vanilla with her: long, shiny and a beautiful black colour, the pods from Reunion Island are considered to be the best in the world.

 On the slopes of the volcano

 The forest which is home to Vanilla Bourbon has grown on a lava flow from 1708, and it would appear that the vanilla loves to plunge its roots into this volcanic soil.
 Maryse explains how rich this teeming ecosystem is where mosses and ferns grow alongside the orchids.
 A little further on we discover papaya trees, coffee plants, kaffir lime plants.
 Everything seems to grow here!